 Why it should be on DVD:

 ST. LOUIS BLUES isn’t that well known, but it should be.
-The musical highlights alone make up for any script deficiencies, and this is a once in a lifetime cast.
+This is a once in a lifetime cast.
 You have Cole, Kitt, Bailey, Ella Fitzgerald (an anachronistic but still welcome cameo) and Mahalia Jackson, all with at least one song (multiple songs for Kitt and Cole) and performances by other legendary jazz musicians such as Teddy Buckner, clarinetist Barney Bigard, and as mentioned earlier, young Billy Preston on the organ.

 Future Catwoman Eartha Kitt's best screen performance IMO; this a must see film for sure if you're a fan of hers.
 Orson Welles once called her "the most exciting woman in the world"; seeing this film, I understand why.

-Eartha Kitt and Ruby Dee are both still with us in their eighties, and it would be fascinating to bring them together for a commentary track on this one.
-How great it would be to have a DVD release with not only a commentary, but perhaps a more fact-based featurette on W. C. Handy's life and a "making of" featurette too.
+Eartha Kitt and Ruby Dee are both still with us in their eighties, and a commentary would be fascinating to hear.
+How great it would be to have a DVD release with not only that, but perhaps a more fact-based featurette on W. C. Handy's life and a "making of" featurette too.
 Me, greedy?
 Nah......